 - A lack of clarity around roles: It is important that each director’s role is clearly defined to avoid blame games.

-- Different opinions as to management and the direction of business: Differing opinions can have a significant impact on business partners being able to resolve matters and successfully move forward.
+- Different opinions as to management and the direction of the business: Differing opinions can have a significant impact on business partners being able to resolve matters and successfully move forward.

 Book online now

-Advantages of having a Shareholders Agreement
+Advantages of a well-crafted Shareholders Agreement

-A Shareholders Agreement may also govern succession issues and provide for appropriate insurance so that if a business partner dies or becomes permanently disabled, there are funds to pay out the departing partner’s share with the remaining partner/s able to continue the business.
+A Shareholders Agreement may also govern succession issues and provide for appropriate insurance so that if a business partner dies or becomes permanently disabled, there are funds to pay-out the departing partner’s share with the remaining partners able to continue the business.

-There are many reasons a shareholder might require company information, often it is because there are suspicions that the company is financially unstable or conduct is being exhibited which is oppressive to shareholders.
+There are many reasons a shareholder might require company information.
+Often it is because there are suspicions that the company is financially unstable or conduct is being exhibited which is oppressive to shareholders.
 The Corporations Act 2001 provides various mechanisms for minority shareholders to obtain relevant information from a company.

-In addition to the requirement to ensure compliance with general and specific laws applying to a company’s operations, a director’s duty is to the shareholders.
+In addition to the requirement to ensure compliance with general and specific laws applying to a company’s operations, a director’s duty is to its shareholders.
 If shareholders are being unfairly treated or oppressed, there are avenues available for shareholders to seek redress under the Corporations Act 2001.
 However, if a company is insolvent, or if there is a risk of insolvency, a director’s duties extend to include creditors (including employees with outstanding entitlements).